alirezamahini/Output-Redirection/ReadMe.txt

 output_redirect.cpp
-    This is the main project file for VC++ projects generated using an Application Wizard. you can open a new c++ cosole application in VC++ and then replace the main cpp file of your project with the output_redirect.cpp content.
+    This is the main project file for VC++ projects generated using an Application Wizard. you can open a new c++ console application in VC++ and then replace the main cpp file of your project with the output_redirect.cpp content.